-The Olive Press aims to highlight the voices of gifted and innovative writers in our ever-changing literary world, capturing its varying attributes, exemplifying its diversity, and embracing unity.
-The literary work in the journal aims to promote the founding institution’s liberal arts tradition and core values.
+The Olive Press highlights the voices of innovative writers as they capture the world’s varying attributes, exemplify diversity, and embrace unity.
+Our writing promotes the founding institution’s liberal arts tradition and core values.

 Supported by the University of Mount Olive, The Olive Press releases digital issues every February and September.
 Founded in 2015 by a group of undergraduate students who desired to embrace the diversity of people and cultures, the journal seeks to join their small eastern North Carolina town to the larger world.
 The founding editors–Caley Breese, Sara Horton, Ashley Jarman, Emily Shaw, Olivia Springer, Cameron Sutton, and Elvis Williams, Jr.–established the goal for the magazine: to promote refreshing and diverse selections of fiction, nonfiction, poetry, and art.